Preston weather forecast: This is when it’s going to rain in Preston today

 What is the long-term forecast for Preston?

-The rest of this week is set to see a mixture of sunny spells and light showers, with temperatures ranging from 15-17C.
+The rest of this week is set to see a mixture of sunny spells and cloud, with heavy showers expected to occur throughout most of Saturday.
+Temperatures will range from 15-17C.

 According to the Met Office the second half of September is expected to see a good deal of dry and warm weather around the UK.